FridonAI/fridon-ai/libs/community/plugins/fridon/fridon.md

   - *Example Command*: "Give me coins with the same chart as Solana had 3 months ago."

 - **Past Chart Similar Coins Search**: Find coins in the past that look the same as the current coin.
+(Upcoming feature)

   - *Example Command*: "Give me coins which were like SOL in the past"

 - **TraderSearcher**: Identify coins that would be considered promising by specific traders.
+(Upcoming feature)

   - *Example Command*: "Find coins that look promising to Emperor."